 Is it enough to be Jewish in order to be saved?
 Certainly not!
 Jews need Christ the same way anyone else in order to be Saved.

 I’ve heard big and well known philosemitic pastors claiming the opposite: pure anathema and spiritual threat for the Chosen People!

 Help with Hebrew

 Help with Spanish

 Danube bend – Hungary

-No copyright.
-However all texts have to be distributed free of charge, in their entirety always with mention of the author and the source.
+NO COPYRIGHT : However all texts are to be distributed free of charge, in their entirety always with mention of the author and the source.